Chips with Everything: Plot summary

 The play examines the nature of class consciousness in post-war Britain.
 Pip Thompson has been "conscripted for National Service" in the Royal Air Force (RAF) but prefers to be treated as an ordinary airman and not become an officer.
-Pip is a socialist who has seen "squalor of London's East End, typified by greasy cafés offering 'chips with everything'".
+Pip is a socialist who has seen the "squalor of London's East End, typified by greasy cafés offering 'chips with everything'".

 Pip is the only privately-educated recruit in a draft of other National Service recruits.
 He has tried to buck the system by not applying for an officer's commission.
 The officers, hostile to this socio-political protest, do everything they can to make him abandon his decision and to join them in the ranks of commissioned officers.
-While Pip is essentially on an ego trip, through his experiences the class system is examined.
-In particular, how powerful forces make sure Pip conform to his role as a middle class member of society, and accept a role as a commissioned officer.
+Pip is essentially on an ego trip, but his experiences allow the class system to be examined and, in particular, how powerful forces make sure Pip conform to his role as a middle-class member of society and accept a role as a commissioned officer.